Crimean Human Rights Group calls for new international laws against inciting genocide

 The researcher presented several recommendations for effectively countering calls for genocide and aggressive warfare.

-“Governments of democratic countries should carry out comprehensive scientific research of impact the communication of such calls has directly on the people they are addressed to.
-This topic is currently underexplored, and responsibility for calls to wage aggressive war is not clearly defined in international law,” Siedova said.
+“Governments of democratic countries should carry out comprehensive scientific research of the impact that such calls directly have on the people they are addressed to.
+This topic is currently underexplored, and responsibility for calls to wage war of aggression is not clearly defined in international law,” Siedova said.

 Moreover, Siedova noted that there is a need to develop a methodology for identifying such calls on the internet and legal mechanisms for blocking and limiting access to information resources that distribute such content.

-“International organizations and democratic state governments should pay more attention to documenting facts of this particular type of crime.
-The reason is that there are a lot of talks about war crimes committed by the Russian army in Ukraine, but almost nobody mentions those who motivate and push the Russian military to commit these crimes.
-Such calls are aired nearly every day on Russian media and have features of a systemic national policy because media in Russia are fully controlled by the State and there are no independent media in this country,” the researcher highlighted.
+“International organisations and democratic governments should pay more attention to documenting facts of this particular type of crime.
+The reason is that there is a lot of talk about war crimes committed by the Russian army in Ukraine, but almost nobody mentions those who motivate and push the Russian military to commit these crimes.
+Such calls are aired nearly every day on Russian media and have features of a systemic national policy because the media in Russia are fully controlled by the State and there are no independent media in this country,” the researcher highlighted.

 Furthermore, she pointed out that international organizations and governments of democratic countries urgently need to unite efforts and work together to develop a comprehensive strategy for countering calls for genocide and aggressive war.